 Dr Klaus KraemerDirector

-Dive into Klaus’s biography and discover how he has grown Sight and Life over the past twelve years… find out more here.
+Dive into Klaus’s biography and discover how he has grown Sight and Life over the past 15 years.
+Find out more here.

 Kalpana BeesabathuniGlobal Lead, Technology and Entrepreneurship

 A savvy businesswoman devoted to advancing science, Kalpana is successfully creating opportunities for Sight and Life.
 Find out more here.